matt9527-marist/MyObsidianNotes/Parallel Processing/Introduction.md

 7. OpenMP: Performs with multithreading
 8. MPI: Parallel Backbone
 **GPUs: For Acceleration**
+If on your system, we have a GPU available, we have various architectures that allow us to accelerate the processes.
+We do profiling to check if the programs are using the available resources.
 9. GPU Architectures and Concepts
 10. GPU Programming Model
 11. Directive-based GPU Programming